Tingting0618/Meme_Generator_React_App/README.md

-# Meme generator - React App
+# Meme Generator - React App

 This project was part of the scrimba Learn React course (https://scrimba.com/learn/react).